starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Be sure you haven't changed the default install path in the RSI Launcher settings.
 If you wish to install the game elsewhere, put the entire wine prefix there instead.

+#### Launcher installation hangs at Updating Game Content
+- The Launcher sometimes hangs during this phase of the install process
+- Completely quit the launcher, ensuring no lingering wine processes remain, then verify files

 #### Library version errors during installation
 - If using a rolling release or bleeding edge distro, try toggling `Prefer system libraries` in Lutris to `On`.